kubernetes/enhancements/keps/sig-network/20200204-NetworkPolicy-verification-rearchitecture.md

 Conceptually we have 5 concrete changes that we are proposing:

-1. Introduce a simple "DSL" (in golang) for defining network policy's and reachability matrices.
+1. Introduce a simple "DSL" (in golang) for defining network policies and reachability matrices.
   - Currently, the word `DSL` might be a misnomer, but has taken hold.
 Specifically, we are using a Builder API to concsiely define NetworkPolicies concisely.
   - The DSL examples are later in this document, for example:
     - DSL for defining test expectations: